lellasone/computer_config/executables/README.md

 downloaded fresh as part of the install script.
 However, I may use this method temporarily, or for older programs whose installers are no longer hosted elsewhere.

+## Contents:
+* bfg - A program for cleaning github repos.
+* k2pdfopt - A program for manipulating and concatenating pdf files.